 XII.
-MIN ERAL RESOURCES.
+MIN IERAL RESOURCES.
 Would the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? \boxtimes b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? \boxtimes

-The project site is not in an area with a known mineral resource of value to the region or state or within a known mineral resource recovery area (Napa County Baseline Date Report, Figure 2-2 and Map 2-1, Version 1, November 2005; Napa County General Plan Map, December 2008; Special Report 205, Update of Mineral Land Classification, Aggregate Materials in the North San Francisco Bay Production-Consumption Region, Sonoma, Napa, Marin and Southwestern Solano Counties, California Geological Survey, 2013).
-The nearest known mineral resource area in Napa County is located one to the southwest of the project site.
+The project site is not in an area with a known mineral resource of value to the region or state or within a known mineral resource recovery area (Napa County Baseline Date Report, Figure 2-2 and Map 2-1, Version 1, November 2005; Napa County General Plan Map,

+December 2008; Special Report 205, Update of Mineral Land Classification, Aggregate Materials in the North San Francisco Bay Production-Consumption Region, Sonoma, Napa, Marin and Southwestern Solano Counties, California Geological Survey, 2013).
+The nearest known mineral resource area in Napa County is located approximate 27.5 miles to the southeast of the project site.
 Proposed site improvements and development of vineyard on the parcel would not physically preclude future mining activities from occurring.
 Therefore, no impact would occur.

-a) b) c) ISE.
+XIII.
+NO ISE.
 Would the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? \boxtimes b) Generation of excessive groundborne vibration or groundborne noise levels? \boxtimes c) For project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes

 The project site is located in a rural setting where surrounding parcels are generally undeveloped, planted with vineyards and contain wineries.
-The closest offsite residences are located approximately 190 feet to the south, 555 feet to the north, 735 feet to northeast, and 830 feet to the west.
-Additional residences are located across Soda Canyon Road to the east and are located approximately 912 and 933 from the proposed development area.
+The closest offsite residences are located approximately 885 feet to the west, and approximately 1,300 feet to the south.
 Additionally, adjacent proprieties and properties in the immediate area contain vineyard.

 Activities associated with installation of the proposed project, including earthmoving and subsequent vineyard operations, could generate noise levels above existing conditions.
 Several different types of equipment would be necessary for implementation and operation of the proposed project, including a bulldozer, excavator, dump truck, trencher, backhoe, and small trucks.
-Table 12 characterizes typical equipment noise levels at a reference distance of 50 feet.
-As identified in Table 12, equipment used for vineyard development could produce a maximum of 89 (A-weighted decibels) dBA at a distance of 50 feet.
+Table 11 characterizes typical equipment noise levels at a reference distance of 50 feet.
+As identified in Table 11, equipment used for vineyard development could produce a maximum of 89 (A-weighted decibels) dBA at a distance of 50 feet.